 The other precaution is to avoid crushing them.
 I haven’t found research to confirm this for certain, but it seems that because these insects are attracted by scents (pheromones), you don’t want to crush your captive ones and risk emitting additional scent that may attract others to your garden.

-Some of the 300 Plants that Japanese Beetles Eat
+Plants That Japanese Beetles Eat

 - Hand-picking can help.
 Wrap duct tape around your fingers, nab the beetle, and drop it into soapy water.
 RIP.